Q 1: What are you trying to ultimately accomplish with your writings?

 Q 5: Might the volume of Philosophy of Happiness not overwhelm readers?

 A: Only if they skim the content, read selectively, or read at an undue pace that inhibits their digestion of the material.
 This work addresses the central subject matter of our life that moves everything we think, feel, and do.
 Exploring happiness and solving the many problems that confound us in its pursuit requires some time and effort.
 The book sequentially establishes foundations and building blocks from which it constructs higher levels.
-To participate in that growth, it must be read deliberately.
-But these demands pale against those of many other, often ill-conceived undertakings we devise to improve our happiness and in which we invest major portions of our life.
+To participate in that growth, it must be read deliberately in its building sequence.
+But these demands pale against those of many other, often ill-conceived, undertakings we devise to improve our happiness and in which we invest major portions of our life.